t-d-k/LibreCrypt/README.md

 *Important: DoxBox will not work on Windows Vista x64, Windows 7 x64 and later 64 bit versions without a extra step before use.*

 * Please follow these instructions on 64 bit Windows, if you do not do this you will get the error "Windows Requires a digitally signed driver" when starting DoxBox.
-	+ Click the "Start" button on the Windows taskbar, type "CMD" in the search box, and then press <CTRL+SHIFT+ENTER> (this will open a DOS prompt as administrator)
+	+ Click the "Start" button on the Windows taskbar, type "CMD" in the search box, and then press &lt;CTRL+SHIFT+ENTER&gt; (this will open a DOS prompt as administrator)
 	+ In the command prompt window which appears paste:

 				bcdedit.exe /set TESTSIGNING ON